Enhanced long-lived dark photon signals at lifetime frontier detectors: summary

 We study the capability of the various new lifetime frontier experiments in probing long-lived dark photon models.
 We consider both the minimal dark photon model, and the dark photon model proposed by some of us recently that has an enhanced long-lived dark photon signal at the LHC.

 In the new dark photon model that has an {enhanced} long-lived dark photon signal at the LHC, the standard model is extended by the Stueckelberg mechanism to include a hidden sector, which consists of two gauge bosons and one Dirac fermion $\psi$.
 The Stueckelberg mass terms eventually lead to a GeV-scale dark photon $A'$ and a TeV-scale $Z'$ with couplings $\epsilon_1$ and $\epsilon_2$ to the SM sector respectively.
 The dark photon signal at the LHC in this new model is enhanced because it is proportional to $\epsilon_2$ which can be significantly larger than $\epsilon_1$, which is small so that the dark photon is long-lived.
 We compute various experimental constraints on the $\epsilon_2$ parameter including the most recent {constraints} on millicharge from the ArgoNeuT and milliQan demonstrator experiments.
+We also take into account the experimental constraints on the $\epsilon_1$ parameter, including our recasting of the recent LHCb model-independent limits on the HR process in our model.

 There are three major production channels for the long-lived dark photon in the parameter space of interest: the MD, PB, and HR processes.
 The MD and PB are present in both the minimal dark photon model and the new dark photon model, and are mostly distributed in the forward region.
 The HR process, however, is only present in the new dark photon model, and {has} significant contributions to both the forward region and the transverse region (but still with dominant contributions in the forward region).
 We find that the HR process provides the dominant contributions for large dark photon mass, which opens up new parameter space to be probed by various new lifetime-frontier detectors.